This is the multi-page printable view of this section. Click here to print.

 First Party Finding applies to a dependency that belongs to the same namespace.

-Fix Available There is a fix available for the CVE reported in this finding.
+Fix Available A fix is available for the CVE reported in this finding.

 Invalid Secret Finding applies to an invalid secret.